Hey, welcome! 🙂

 And there we have it!
 4 easy ways you can optimize your Pinterest profile and make it more visible to your ideal audience and clients.

-- Change your Pinterest username to match how you have it branded on other platforms.
+- Match your Pinterest username to how you have it branded on other platforms.

 - Add keywords relative to what you do to your Pinterest name.
 (EX: Blogger, Consultant, Freelance Writer, etc)

-- Use an image that represents your brand, is high quality and has phenomenal lighting.
+- For your profile image, use a picture of yourself that represents your brand, is high quality and has phenomenal lighting.
 Outdoor lighting works wonders if you don’t have studio lights laying around!